 Swallowing Difficulties

-Otherwise known as dysphagia, many patients with reflux will experience swallowing difficulties.
+Otherwise known as dysphagia, many patients with reflux will experience swallowing difficulties - as an example they may feel like food is getting stuck in their chest or throat after eating.
 GERD can cause inflammation in the oesophagus (oesophagitis) and can also disrupt the normal muscular motility of the oesophagus that enables swallowing.
 When severe, reflux can cause scarring and narrowing (peptic strictures) which block the oesophagus.
 However, there are many other causes of swallowing difficulties some of which are serious, including cancer.
 New onset dysphagia is therefore considered an “alarm” symptom and should always be assessed by a clinician.

 Dysphagia occurs when the normal function of the oesophagus is impaired.
 The oesophagus is a hollow muscular tube with valves at its top between the throat or pharynx (upper oesophageal sphincter, UOS) and bottom between the stomach (lower oesophageal sphincter, LOS).
 Its sole function is to take food from the mouth into the stomach.
 Its muscles and valves are coordinated by nervous reflexes.